 \subsection{Minimizing the mean positional error $\vec{s}$}

 Given that the anti-aliased masks we use for training (c.f.~figure \ref{fig:anti_ali_pos}) cover at their boundaries the full range of gray values, it is unsurprising that the predicted particle position are also not binary images.
 However, as figure \ref{fig:particle_tiles} (b) shows, the gray value boundaries of the predicted particles extend over a larger range of radii.
 In order to obtain a precise location we therefore binarize the predicted images with a threshold $T$ as described in Section \ref{sec:archi_training}.
 Since the mean output shown in figure \ref{fig:particle_tiles} (b) is symmetric, we can expect $T$ to not influence the size or direction of the individual $\vec{s}$ vectors.
 In contrast, the mask radius and the convolutional filter size do have a weak influence as shown in the top part of figure \ref{fig:mask-filter_size_comp}.
-For $R$ = 5 and $f$ = 3 we obtain a mean positional error of 1.9 pixels, or approximately 5\% of the particle diameter.